Hype Proxies

 5. The global sneaker resale market was valued at $6 billion in 2019 and is projected to reach $30 billion by 2030, implying a ~15% CAGR.
 This is the most widely cited resale market projection, establishing sneakers as a legitimate alternative asset class.
 (Source)

-6. The U.S. sneaker resale market is projected to hit $6 billion by the end of 2025, driven by Gen Z investment behaviour and robust platform infrastructure.
+6. The U.S. sneaker resale market reached $6 billion by the end of 2025, driven by Gen Z investment behaviour and robust platform infrastructure.
 The U.S. remains the world’s largest single-country resale market.
 (Source)

 7. Nike and Jordan Brand resale market share dropped 11% and 12%, respectively, on StockX from 2023 to 2024.
 The erosion of traditional powerhouses signals a major structural shift requiring resellers to diversify beyond legacy brands.
 (Source)